Realzzz1874/koa-browser-bot/README.md

 # koa-browser-bot
-A middleware used to determine whether it is a browser bot.
+A middleware used to determine the req whether it is a browser bot.